emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site does have watchlist when you signup. ✔️
 1. Site has decent sorting options, but more discoverability options would be nice. ⚠️
-1. Site does not have 4K content. ❌
+1. Site is difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️

 ***
-## Cinema Deck
+## catflix
 ### Score: 18/24
 1. Streams load very fast. ✔️
+1. Content is 1080p, but it can't be lowered. ⚠️
+1. Finds streams consistently for both new and old content. ✔️
+1. They have 5 sources, and main player never fails. ✔️
+1. Site does not have episode auto-next. ❌
+1. Site is simple but very clean. ✔️
+1. Site auto searches for subtitles. ✔️
+1. Site has movies and shows but no anime. ⚠️
+1. Site allows you to add favorites. ✔️
+1. Site is lacking in terms of media discovery options. ❌
+1. Site is completely usable without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️

+***
+## Nova
+### Score: 18/24
+1. Streams load very fast. ✔️
+1. The content is 1080p and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 7 servers, but does not auto-switch if ones fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is very clean and easy to use. ✔️
+1. Has built in subs for most content and allows adjustments. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does have watchlists. ✔️
+1. Has recommendations on movie pages, good sorting, a random button. ⚠️
+1. Site is difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️

+***
+## Noxe
+### Score: 18/24
+1. Some servers load fast, but main has issues sometimes. ⚠️
 1. Content is 1080p, and can be lowered. ✔️
 1. Good for both new and old content. ✔️
+1. Has 12 sources and does auto-switch if one fails. ✔️
+1. Site does have auto-next. ✔️
+1. UI is decent but there's room for improvement. ⚠️
+1. Most players have built in subs. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has favorites and  continue watching. ✔️
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site is difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️

+***
+## Mokmobi
+### Score: 18/24
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
-1. Has 6 servers, but does not auto-switch if ones fails. ⚠️
+1. Has 13 servers, but does not auto-switch if ones fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. Sites UI is good, feels very modern, shows results as you type. ✔️
+1. UI is nice, feels modern and vibrant. ✔️
 1. Has built in subs for most content. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site has watch lists when you signup.  ✔️
+1. Site does have watchlists. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does have 4K content (videasy api). ⚠️
+1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
+1. Site is difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️

 ***